I’ve shared before my love of wreaths.

 Must be the southerner in me.
 Got a door, gotta hang a wreath on it.
 And gotta change that wreath with every season.

 My fallish Halloween front porch features no less than three festive handmade wreaths.
-It’s a big front porch.
+It’s a big front porch, and can you ever have too many wreaths?

-I just used a black wreath form and embellished it with some awesome skeleton ribbon I bought from New River Pottery in Wilmington, N.C.
-(You could probably spray paint a Christmas wreath black to get the same effect.)
-Some purple glittery foliage (leftover from last year’s Halloween decorations), some glittered skeletons and a foam skull make for a spooky wreath indeed.
+I just used a black wreath form and embellished it with some awesome skeleton ribbon (similar to this ribbon) ) Some purple glittery foliage (leftover from last year’s Halloween decorations), some glittered skeletons and a foam skull make for a spooky wreath indeed.